 Harsh and life threatening, abysmal, dangerous, and degrading are just some of the ways in which prison conditions have been described in retentionist countries around the world.
 The most commonly cited problem is overcrowding.
-In most countries (including Bangladesh, Benin, Ghana, Guatemala, Jamaica, Lebanon, Morocco, Nigeria, South Sudan, Tanzania, Trinidad and Tobago, Tunisia, Uganda, United States of America, and Zambia), overcrowding is a major issue in prisons housing death row inmates.
+In most countries (including Bangladesh, Ghana, Guatemala, Jamaica, Lebanon, Morocco, Nigeria, South Sudan, Tanzania, Trinidad and Tobago, Tunisia, Uganda, United States of America, and Zambia), overcrowding is a major issue in prisons housing death row inmates.
 Prison Services officials reported that in one prison in Ghana 104 death row inmates were held in a cell designed to hold only 24 inmates.
 In Nigeria, a cellblock built to house 6 inmates has been used to hold as many as 18-24 death row inmates.
 In Zambia’s Mukobeko Prison, which was built to house 400 inmates, there were 1,678 prisoners in 2007, 296 of whom were on death row.
 Overcrowding is so severe in Eritrea’s prisons that some prisoners are reportedly held in shipping containers, underground bunkers, and other similar places with limited light or ventilation.
 In Bangladesh, prisoners must sleep in shifts due to the severity of overcrowding.
-Moreover, reports indicate that prisons are at 135.7% capacity in India, at 600% capacity in Congo, and at 200% capacity in Madagascar (based on a 2005 report).
-Overcrowding in Congolese prisons (in both the Democratic Republic of Congo and the Republic of Congo) has led to a high number of custodial deaths.
-While the governments of Lesotho and Russia have made efforts to alleviate overcrowding by building more prisons, granting pardons and promoting alternative punishment for lesser crimes, efforts to reduce overcrowding in countries such as Madagascar have been impeded by the lack of financial resources.
+Reports indicate that prisons are at 135.7% capacity in India.
+Overcrowding in prisons in the Democratic Republic of Congo has led to a high number of custodial deaths.
+While the governments of Lesotho and Russia have made efforts to alleviate overcrowding by building more prisons, granting pardons and promoting alternative punishment for lesser crimes, efforts to reduce overcrowding in other countries have been impeded by the lack of financial resources.

 In many countries, prolonged pretrial detention contributes to the problem of overcrowding.
-In Benin’s Akpro-Missérété prison, where death row inmates are held, the high number of pre-trial detainees contributes significantly to overcrowding and many of these pre-trial detainees must endure the same degrading conditions as convicted prisoners.
-Similarly, in Chad, Democratic Republic of Congo, Dominica, Equatorial Guinea, Liberia, Maldives, Sri Lanka, and Yemen, pre-trial detainees are held with convicted prisoners, worsening the already pressing problem of overcrowding.
-This issue also affects the prison systems in Cameroon, Republic of Guinea, Liberia, Madagascar, Sri Lanka, and Tanzania.
+In Chad, Democratic Republic of Congo, Dominica, Equatorial Guinea, Liberia, Maldives, Sri Lanka, and Yemen, pre-trial detainees are held with convicted prisoners, worsening the already pressing problem of overcrowding.
+This issue also affects the prison systems in Cameroon, Republic of Guinea, Liberia, Sri Lanka, and Tanzania.